Gigi (1958 film): Plot

-The film is set during the Belle Époque at the turn of the 20th century.
-While in Bois de Boulogne, Honoré Lachaille remarks that in Paris, marriage is not the sole option for wealthy young bon vivants like his nephew Gaston, who is bored with life.
-Gaston does enjoy spending time with Madame Alvarez and her granddaughter, the precocious, carefree Gilberte, affectionately known as Gigi.
+The film is set in the year 1900, during the Belle Époque at the turn of the 20th century.
+While in the Bois de Boulogne, Honoré Lachaille remarks that in Paris, marriage is not the sole option for wealthy young bon vivants like his nephew Gaston, who is bored with life.
+Gaston does enjoy spending time with Madame Alvarez and her granddaughter, precocious, carefree Gilberte, affectionately known as Gigi.
 Gigi's mother (a singer who is heard but never seen onscreen) leaves her care mostly to Madame Alvarez.

-Following the "family tradition", Madame Alvarez regularly sends Gigi to her sister, Alicia (Gigi's great-aunt) to be groomed as a courtesan, which is a more dignified euphemism for a wealthy man's mistress.
-She learns proper etiquette and charm, but Gigi disdains the trivial love between a man and his mistress.
-She prefers having fun with Gaston, whom she regards as an older brother.
+Following the "family tradition", Madame Alvarez regularly sends Gigi to her sister and Gigi's great-aunt, Alicia, to be groomed as a courtesan, a kept mistress of wealthy men.
+Gigi learns proper etiquette and charm but disdains the trivial love between a man and his mistress.
+She prefers to have fun with Gaston, whom she regards as an older brother or a young uncle.

 Like his uncle, Gaston is a known wealthy womanizer in Parisian high society.
-When his latest mistress has an affair with her ice skating instructor, Gaston publicly humiliates her, resulting in her faux-attempted suicide.
-Gaston plans to retreat to the country, but his uncle insists he remain in Paris and attend even more parties.
+When his latest mistress has an affair with her ice-skating instructor, Gaston publicly humiliates her, resulting in her fake attempted suicide.
+Gaston plans to retreat to the country, but his uncle insists that he remain in Paris and attend even more parties.

 While playing cards with Gaston, Gigi wagers that if he loses, he must take her and her grandmother to the seaside for the weekend.
-Gaston agrees, loses the bet, and the three travel to Trouville.
+Gaston loses the bet, and the three travel to Trouville.
 While Gaston and Gigi have fun together, Honoré and Madame Alvarez unexpectedly reunite and reminisce about their once-passionate affair.
-As other women at the resort hold perfect poise with an air of boredom or disdain for anything unfamiliar, Gigi pulls Gaston out of his depressive rut with her carefree attitude.

-When Gaston goes to Monte Carlo, great-aunt Alicia and Madame Alvarez scheme to turn Gigi into Gaston's mistress.
+When Gaston goes to Monte Carlo, Great-Aunt Alicia and Madame Alvarez scheme to turn Gigi into Gaston's mistress.
 Though initially dubious, Madame Alvarez agrees to Gigi being intensively trained before Gaston's return.
 Gigi accepts this as pre-destined.

 When Gaston returns, he is discomfited when Gigi shows off her new womanly gown.
 Gaston insults the dress, preferring her juvenile outfits; Gigi mocks his taste in clothes.
-Offended, Gaston storms out, then quickly realizes his folly and returns to apologize.
-He offers to take Gigi to tea at the Reservoir, but Madame Alvarez interjects, telling Gaston that an unchaperoned Gigi being seen in public with him could damage her reputation.
+Offended, Gaston storms out, then realizes his folly and returns to apologize.
+He offers to take Gigi to tea at the Reservoir, but Madame Alvarez tells him that an unchaperoned Gigi being seen in public with him could damage her reputation.